wagtail-nest/wagtail-bakery/README.md

 Create a virtualenv and go to one of the examples, you can use the `Make` command to install all requirements, load fixtures and run the server.

-Use as described in the usge section `manage.py build` to build the example out as static files.
+Use as described in the usage section `manage.py build` to build the example out as static files.

 ## Troubleshooting